 Price as reviewed:

 It’s always great to see a brand try something new, and it’s even better to see it turn out well.
-That’s exactly the case with the Rapha Classic shoes, which might be a first attempt but have the comfort of a brand that’s been doing it for years.
+That’s exactly the case with the Rapha Classic shoes, which whilst being a first attempt, the Classic have the comfort of a brand that’s been doing it for years.
 That’s the reason they’re on our Editor’s Choice list for 2019.

 The Rapha Classic shoe marks not only a return to the world of cycling footwear but also the first time they’ve produced them in house.
 Instead of using Giro, as it has done in the past, the brand used its own expertise to design and develop these shoes – something which it says took them three years to do.